Affording a Chase Education

 December 1, 2018 - Financial aid application deadline for returning families.
 All requirements must be met for applications to be considered.

 February 1, 2019 - Priority deadline for new families.
 Financial Aid award notifications will be sent out with admission decision packets.

 While the School assumes that parents have an obligation to finance their children's education to the extent they are able, we award $2.0 million in financial assistance to the student population.
 The School is not able to meet the full, demonstrated need of any family, and asks every family to stretch beyond their perceived need.

 Assistance ranges from a few hundred dollars to a significant percentage of need, and are based on financial information filed with School and Student Services by NAIS (SSS).
 A financial aid grant reduces a family's obligation to the School and does not need to be repaid.
 Some families use a multi-generational approach to meeting the demands of tuition, with grandparents and other family members giving assistance.

 How to Apply

-All families applying for financial aid must complete the Parents' Financial Statement (PFS), available through the Admissions Office or online here.
+All families applying for financial aid must complete the Parents' Financial Statement (PFS) online here.
 Our school code is 6718.

 All financial information is kept strictly confidential and we expect families receiving financial aid to respect the confidentiality of the process.